 3. Add the ginger bug to the lemonade and stir.

-4. Begin the secondary fermentation (i.e., bottle your drink).
-Fill flip-top bottles and set them aside for two days, three if you have a cool kitchen.
+4. Bottle your drink.
+Fill flip-top bottles and set them aside for two days, three if you have a very cool kitchen.
 As the microbes eat the sugar, they release carbon dioxide, which carbonates your drink.
 BE CAREFUL!
-If you let your secondary fermentation go too long, the bottles may explode.
+If you let the fermentation go too long, the bottles may explode.
 I have never had this happen but have read about it, so I often put my bottles in a cupboard to ferment.
 A cardboard box works too.
+The garage is ideal.
 After you have made a few fermented drinks like this or kombucha, you will get a feel for how long to let the fermentation go.
 If you let the bottle sit for longer than a couple of days, PLEASE burp it (i.e., open it) to release gas.
 I usually do this every two days, sometimes one, depending on how fizzy the drink it.

 5. Chill a few hours before serving.